 Aiming to create an environment in which anyone can save a life by using an AED, Nihon Kohden has developed AEDs that can be used by people with hearing impairment or deafness, and people whose native language is not Japanese.

 We have obtained the Ear Mark certification from the All Japan Association of Hard of Hearing and Late-Deafened People (Zennancho) for our AEDs with color screens that display illustrations and messages so that they can be used by people with hearing impairment or deafness.
-Our AEDs are designated as models in schools for the deaf and deployed at municipal facilities.
-In Japan, where globalization is rapidly progressing, we have worked to promote the adoption of bilingual AEDs with voice prompts both in Japanese and English, and to create an environment in which foreign nationals can also use an AED to save a life in case of emergency.
+Our AEDs are specified for use in schools for the deaf and hearing support schools, and we are also promoting their installation in municipalities and other institutions.

-The AED-3100 is optionally available in 17 languages~{*} and provides voice prompts alternately in Japanese and other languages.
-This AED is being increasingly adopted by companies that employ a large number of people whose native language is not English.
+The AED-3100 is optionally available in 17 languages* and provides voice prompts alternately in Japanese and other languages.
+This AED is being increasingly

 For the benefit of customers and employees from diverse religions, Nihon Kohden has set up a prayer room as well as a place for washing feet before prayers at the Tomioka Production Center.